birderboone/CV/Matt_Boone_CV.md

 ## Field Skills

-**Banding (Birds)**
-> • Experience setting up mist nests, extracting birds, measuring, and banding passerines, rails, owls, and seabirds.
+**Banding (Birds)** - Experience setting up mist nests, extracting birds, measuring, and banding passerines, rails, owls, and seabirds.
 Extracted approximately 350 birds and banded approximately 100.

-**Tagging (Mammals)**
-> • Ear tagged approximately 50 small mammals from the Cascades Mountains.
+**Tagging (Mammals)** - Ear tagged approximately 50 small mammals from the Cascades Mountains.

-**Biological Surveys**
-> • Conduct biological surveys targeted to monitor wildlife populations including: point counts, line transects, territory mapping, nest searching, and drag lining for a variety of bird species in woodland and marsh habitat.
+**Biological Surveys**- Conduct biological surveys targeted to monitor wildlife populations including: point counts, line transects, territory mapping, nest searching, and drag lining for a variety of bird species in woodland and marsh habitat.

-**Navigation**
-> • Can navigate to field points using a GPS or map and compass.
+**Navigation**- Can navigate to field points using a GPS or map and compass.

-**Driving Off-road Vehicles**
-> • Experience driving in off-road, muddy, and rocky regions using cars, ATVs, and OHVs.
+**Driving Off-road Vehicles** - Experience driving in off-road, muddy, and rocky regions using cars, ATVs, and OHVs.
 Can effectively troubleshoot and maintain small motors.

-**Boating**
-> • Loading/unloading boats from trailers and navigating open water and narrow marsh waterways using small skiffs and kayaks.
+**Boating** - Loading/unloading boats from trailers and navigating open water and narrow marsh waterways using small skiffs and kayaks.

-**General Animal Identification**
-> • Proficient in identifying all wildlife of the United States including birds, mammals, reptiles, and amphibians by sight and sound.
+**General Animal Identification** - Proficient in identifying all wildlife of the United States including birds, mammals, reptiles, and amphibians by sight and sound.